 By now you may have heard rumors of an incident at The Washington Market School; fortunately the head of school, Carrie Kries, who took the helm of the 50-year-old Tribeca institution four years ago, has been about as forthright as possible.
 So here’s what happened.
 I will also confirm with the Department of Health.

-Last Friday, May 22, during an off-site trip to Washington Market Park, one of the school’s students was briefly separated from his class — he left the park unaccompanied.
-Within minutes, the student was reunited with teachers and unharmed.
+Last Friday, May 22, during an off-site trip to Washington Market Park, one of the school’s students was briefly separated from his class.
+He left the park unaccompanied.
+UPDATE: A nearby building staff member noticed the child, who was wearing the required Washington Market School identification tag, outside the park on the west side of Greenwich Street and brought him to KinderCare on the corner of Greenwich and Reade.

 The school immediately reported the incident to the NYC Department of Health, which oversees private pre-schools and daycares.
 The school is now required as part of standard practice to create a Corrective Action Plan and train its staff in the plan.
 The DOH will review and approve the plan, then reinspect the school to verify that the new plan is in place and training is complete.